Danny Diver

 Danny Diver (born 15 November 1966, in Paisley) is a Scottish former football player and manager.

 He was manager of Scottish Third Division club East Stirlingshire.
 Diver resigned from this position in March 2003 and was replaced by Steve Morrison, his former assistant.

 Diver's dispute with the Belgian club R.R.C.
 Tournaisien in the late 1980s in connection with player registration contributed to the later legal framework for the Bosman ruling.

+Since then Daniel has picked up tennis and has exceeded expectations making the 2nd team at stewarton tennis club be promoted.
+Cmon boys.